 Even those who take benzos for legitimate medical reasons can suffer from side effects.
 However, those who abuse benzos face even greater risks.

-Abusing benzos might mean taking them illicitly, or without medical supervision.
-It might also mean increasing dosage, mixing benzos with other substances or taking the drugs inappropriately.
+Abusing benzos might mean taking them illicitly or without medical supervision.
+It might also mean increasing dosage, mixing benzos with other substances, or taking the drugs inappropriately.

 Taking too much of a benzodiazepine can lead to an overdose.
-If that happens, individuals may experience symptoms that include trouble breathing, tremors and difficulty moving.
+If that happens, individuals may experience symptoms that include trouble breathing, tremors, and difficulty moving.
 An overdose might result in blue lips or fingers, and it can cause serious weakness.
-In extreme cases, an overdose on benzos can lead to a coma or even to death.
+In extreme cases, an overdose on benzos can lead to a coma or even death.

 Abusing benzos can also lead to addiction.
 Trying to withdraw alone can be unpleasant and dangerous in some instances, so you should always seek medical assistance.